-Because these sweeping changes are so recent, there's still a lot of confusion out there about Ohio's licensing rules.
+As of 2019, home inspectors in Ohio must be licensed.
 Here's everything you need to become a home inspector in Ohio, straight from the Ohio Home Inspector Board.

 Here's a list of all the state-approved agencies you can get a background check from.
 They need to send the results to the Department of Real Estate and Professional Licensing, and it should be done within ten days of filing your application (not before).

 You'll need to register your business with the Ohio Secretary of State (do that here) you'll be given an EIN and State Entity number that you'll need to provide on your application.

 At a minimum, you need general liability insurance, which covers you for on-the-job accidents and property damage.
 You need a policy that covers at least $100,000 per occurrence and at least $300,000 in total.

 While you don't need Errors and Omissions (E&O) insurance, it's probably a good idea.
 This can protect you from litigation if a client feels you made a serious oversight that cost them money.